DenalidTX/JMixite/README.md

 ## Design Principles
 - The external interfaces should be intuitive and simple, requiring minimal boilerplate code.
-- _Strongly_ enforce the Open/Closed Principle.
+- Enforce the Open/Closed Principle.
 - Provide the simplest code possible while maintaining performance.

 ## Design Updates